piglovesyou/graphql-let/README.md

 #### .gitignore

-graphql-let will generate `.d.ts` files in the same folder of `.graphql`
+graphql-let will generate `.d.ts` files in the same folder of `.graphql`.
-and `.graphqls`.
-Add these line in your .gitignore.
+Add these lines in your .gitignore.

 ```diff
 +*.graphql.d.ts